Siege of Lucknow: Initial attacks

 Lawrence retreated into the Residency, where the siege now began, with the Residency as the centre of the defences.
 The actual defended line was based on six detached smaller buildings and four entrenched batteries.
 The position covered some 60 acre of ground, and the garrison (855 British officers and soldiers, 712 Indians, 153 civilian volunteers, with 1,280 non-combatants, including hundreds of women and children) was too small to defend it effectively against a properly prepared and supported attack.
 Also, the Residency lay in the midst of several palaces, mosques and administrative buildings, as Lucknow had been the royal capital of Oudh for many years.
 Lawrence initially refused permission for these to be demolished, urging his engineers to "spare the holy places".
 During the siege, they provided good vantage points and cover for rebel sharpshooters and artillery.

 One of the first bombardments following the beginning of the siege, on 30 June, caused a civilian to be trapped by a falling roof.
 Corporal William Oxenham of the 32nd Foot saved him while under intense musket and cannon fire, and was later awarded the Victoria Cross.
 The first attack was repulsed on 1 July.
 The next day, Lawrence was fatally wounded by a shell, dying on 4 July.
 Colonel John Inglis of the 32nd Regiment took military command of the garrison.
 Major John Banks was appointed the acting Civil Commissioner by Lawrence.
 When Banks was killed by a sniper a short time later, Inglis assumed overall command.

 About 8,000 sepoys who had joined the rebellion and several hundred retainers of local landowners surrounded the Residency.
 They had some modern guns and also some older pieces which fired all sorts of improvised missiles.
 There were several determined attempts to storm the defences during the first weeks of the siege, but the rebels lacked a unified command able to coordinate all the besieging forces.

 The defenders, their number constantly reduced by military action as well as disease, were able to repulse all attempts to overwhelm them.
-On 5 August an enemy mine was foiled; counter mining and offensive mining against two buildings brought successful results.
+On 5 August a rebel mine was foiled; counter mining and offensive mining against two buildings brought successful results.
 Several sorties were mounted, attempting to reduce the effectiveness of the most dangerous rebel positions and to silence some of their guns.
 The Victoria Cross was awarded to several participants in these sorties: Captain Samuel Hill Lawrence and Private William Dowling of the 32nd Foot and Captain Robert Hope Moncrieff Aitken of the 13th Native Infantry.